cmems-arcticbliss/lu-simulator/README.md

 ### About
 A tool to simulate horizontal location uncertainty in 2D or 3D geophysical fields.

-This is done by a random perturbation of the coordinate system, with interpolation on the original grid.
+This is done by a random perturbation of the horizontal grid, with re-interpolation on the original grid.

-The code is developed in the framework of the Arctic-BLISS project [add REF] to study the sensitivity of sea-ice prediction systems to small perturbations of the initial condition (predictability experiment).
+The code is developed in the framework of the [Arctic-BLISS project](https://github.com/cmems-arcticbliss) to study the sensitivity of sea-ice prediction systems to small perturbations of the initial condition (predictability experiment).